Workplace strategy: In Ireland

 The National Centre for Partnership and Performance in Ireland has established a "National Workplace Strategy" defined as:

 "the Government's blueprint to help transform Ireland's workplaces into Workplaces of the Future, by promoting greater levels of partnership-led change and innovation in our places of work, regardless of size or sector.
 As Ireland continues its economic and social transition to a knowledge-based economy and society, the Strategy's underlying premise is that all companies and organisations can achieve improved performance and an enhanced Quality of working life by improving their capacity to manage change and innovation within the workplace."

-The nursing work environment promotes quality patient care and staff satisfaction.
-Addressing shortcomings and bolstering successful practices in the work environment assessment is crucial in nursing.
-By ensuring proper communication, appreciating diversity, enhancing competence in decision-making processes, and clarifying expectations about clinical practice, nurses can work in an environment that promotes job satisfaction, innovation, and quality patient care.
+In Singapore

+An example of government-led workplace strategy initiatives can be seen in Singapore, where the Ministry of Manpower established the Workplace Policy and Strategy Division in 2006 to coordinate nation-wide workplace policies.
+This division works with tripartite partners -- government agencies, employers, and labour organisations to develop frameworks related to employment practices, workplace inclusivity, occupational safety and health, and the management of foreign labour.
+It also contributes to international labour cooperation through engagement with bilateral and multilateral counterparts.
+Such initiatives illustrate how workplace strategy can be implemented at a policy level to influence labour market structures and organisational practices.